open-telemetry/opentelemetry-specification/specification/metrics/data-model.md

 #### Metric Metadata

-Prometheus SDK exporters MUST NOT allow duplicate UNIT, HELP, or TYPE comments for the same metric name to be present on the Prometheus endpoint.
-Exporters MUST drop metrics to prevent conflicting TYPE comments, but SHOULD NOT drop metrics as a result of conflicting UNIT or HELP comments.
+Prometheus SDK exporters MUST NOT allow duplicate UNIT, HELP, or TYPE comments for the same metric name to be returned in a single scrape of the Prometheus endpoint.
+Exporters MUST drop entire metrics to prevent conflicting TYPE comments, but SHOULD NOT drop metric points as a result of conflicting UNIT or HELP comments.
+Instead, all but one of the conflicting UNIT and HELP comments (but not metric points) SHOULD be dropped.
+If dropping a comment or metric points, the exporter SHOULD warn the user through error logging.

 The Name of an OTLP metric MUST be added as the [OpenMetrics MetricFamily Name](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#metricfamily),